Slow Down. Stop. Turn-Around. Believe.

 If only Kurt Cobain had turned around and looked at the sign behind him, he could have found the peace and healing he so desperately longed for and needed.
 Have you ever stopped long enough on life’s highway to consider Christ and what He can do for you?

-Was salvation and peace available to Kurt Cobain?
+Was peace available to Kurt Cobain?
 Most definitely!
 Did he ever repent of his sins and turn to Christ for salvation?
 That’s not a question we can answer.
 God knows.

 Your life may not echo with the same degree of screaming pain.
 In contrast to Cobain’s life, your life may seem somewhat tranquil and pain-free.
 But have you stopped on life’s highway long enough to look at your core emptiness and ponder how such hollowness could be filled once-for-all?